OpenEstate/OpenEstate-Tool-Server/src/openjdk/README.md

 This folder contains *OpenJDK* binaries for the supported target platforms.

-Launch `init-*.sh` in order to download the *OpenJDK* from [AdoptOpenJDK](https://adoptopenjdk.net/) and [BellSoft](https://www.bell-sw.com/java.html) for the different target platforms.
+Launch the `init-*.sh` scripts from this folder or the `openjdk-init.sh` script in the `release` directory in order to download *OpenJDK* for the different target platforms.
+After downloading a Java runtime environment is created in the `runtime` folder.

-The `init-*.sh` scripts create a stripped down *OpenJDK* runtime environment for the different target platforms in the `runtime` folder.
-These are used in the created application bundles during the build process.
+The created runtime environments are used by the installer scripts (`build-installer-*.sh`) in order to create the application bundles.